marciogualtieri/MagicSquares/README.md

 This project implements a [magic square](https://en.wikipedia.org/wiki/Magic_square#) generator in Python.

-Given the [requirements](./requirements/_HR_-_Hiring__Python_Developer_Assessment.pdf), which outline the steps for creating odd magic cubes step by step, I reckoned that this would be a good opportunity to show my TDD skills.
+Given the [requirements](./requirements/_HR_-_Hiring__Python_Developer_Assessment.pdf), which outline the steps for creating odd magic cubes step by step, I reckoned that this would be a good opportunity to show my TDD skills in action.

 The project is a hybrid of structured and object-oriented design, the command-line app being structured, but using objects as components.